Writers’ Workshop, University of Iowa

-While the state of Iowa does not have a lot of authors’ homes or museums to visit, it does have the gold mine of the Iowa Writers Workshop at the University of Iowa.
-The Iowa Writers Workshop, which officially opened in the l930’s, has summer workshops for serious writers and an advanced degree program.
-Well-known writers like Flannery O’Connor, Raymond Carver, and John Irving have studied here.
-Canadian writer W.P.
-Kinsella, whose novel, Shoeless Joe, was adapted into the movie Field of Dreams, is a graduate of the program.
+The state does not have a lot of authors’ homes or museums to visit.
+However, the Iowa Writers Workshop at the University of Iowa more than makes up for that.
+Countless well-known writers like have studied here, including Flannery O’Connor, Raymond Carver, and John Irving.
+And Canadian writer W.P.
+Kinsella, whose novel, Shoeless Joe, was adapted into the movie Field of Dreams, is a program graduate.
+Beyond the impressive list of graduates, noted authors such as Marilynne Robinson and Phillip Roth have taught here.
+Paul Engle was the longtime director of the program and currently the director is Lan Samantha Chang.

-Iowa City celebrates its literary links with a unique and fun feature – the Iowa Avenue Literary Walk, located along a stretch of city blocks.
-The walk features bronze plaques which each have a quote from one of the 49 major writers associated with Iowa.
+Iowa City celebrates its literary links with a unique and fun feature on the sidewalk, of all things.
+The Iowa Avenue Literary Walk, is a collection of bronze sidewalk plaques.
+It’s located along a stretch of city blocks.
+Each plaque has a quote from one of the 49 major writers associated with Iowa.

 This is the second stop on our Iowa Trail!